-Dennis Golding is a Kamilaroi/Gamilaraay artist from the north west of NSW and was born and raised in Sydney.
+Dennis Golding is a Kamilaroi/Gamilaraay artist from the north west of NSW and was born and raised on Gadigal land (Sydney).
+Through his Mother's lineage, Dennis also has ancestral ties to Biripi country along the mid-north coast of NSW.
 Working in a range of mixed media including painting, video, photography and installation, Golding critiques the social, political and cultural representations of race and identity.
 His practice is drawn from his own experiences living in urban environments and through childhood memories.

 Golding was surrounded by art from his urban upbringing living in an Aboriginal community in Redfern (often referred to as ’The Block’).
 As a young child, he often watched his mother and grandmother paint on large canvas and sheen fabrics which depicted Australian native plants and animals, cultural motifs and human figures.
 Golding developed his professional practice in art school through mentorships with leading curators, educators and artists.
 Golding graduated with a Bachelor of Fine Arts (Honours) at UNSW Art & Design in 2019 and now works independently as an artist and curator.

 Through his artistic and curatorial practice, Golding aims to present powerful representations of contemporary Aboriginal cultural identity that inform narratives of history and lived experiences.